flyingclimber/pyems/README.md

 pyems
 =====
-ems.py is a utility script that currently allows unidirectional communication with the GB USB smart card 64M.
-Currently you can read the header and save the ROMS in bank 1 and 2 to disk.
+ems.py is a utility script that currently allows bi-directional communication with the GB USB smart card 64M.
+Currently you can read the header, save the ROMS in bank 1 and 2 to disk, and write roms to bank 1 and 2 of the cart.

 I wrote it to better understand how the cart worked.